lkameya/swift-journey02/README.md

 # swift-journey02 - Bozo Game
 The second project of my Swift Journey - Learning Step by Step

+Bozó is an amazing brazilian game played with a cup and 5 dices.

 ![alt text](https://github.com/lkameya/swift-journey02/blob/master/simulator.gif)

 I learned how to: